Editor’s note: This research was partially funded by GCSAA through a grant from the GCSAA Foundation.

 - Wienecke, D. 2004.
 Letting the numbers tell the story on cart damage.
 USGA Green Section Record 42(2):11-14 (https://gsr.lib.msu.edu/2000s/2004/041111.pdf).

-Ross C. Braun is a lead research scholar in the Department of Horticulture and Landscape Architecture, Purdue University, West Lafayette, Ind.; Dale J. Bremer is a professor in the Department of Horticulture and Natural Resources, Kansas State University, Manhattan, Kan; and Jared A. Hoyle is a turf and ornamental territory manager, Corteva Agriscience, Manhattan, Kan.
+Ross C. Braun is a lead research scholar in the Department of Horticulture and Landscape Architecture at Purdue University, West Lafayette, Ind.
+Dale J. Bremer is a professor in the Department of Horticulture and Natural Resources at Kansas State University, Manhattan, Kan.
+Jared A. Hoyle is a turf and ornamental territory manager at Corteva Agriscience, Manhattan, Kan.